TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Syntax/TypoScriptSyntax/Index.rst

 in TSconfig.

+.. _syntax-bigger-than-operator:
+.. _syntax-unsetting-operator:

-Object unsetting: The ">" sign
+Object unsetting: The ">" Sign
 """"""""""""""""""""""""""""""

 This is used to unset an object and all of its properties.